Ian Poveda: Loan to Blackburn Rovers

 On 23 August 2021, Poveda joined Championship club Blackburn Rovers on a season-long loan.
 Poveda scored the first goal of his career on 6 November, scoring the equaliser in an eventual 3–1 home win over Sheffield United.

 On 20 November, Poveda was taken off in the 44th minute of Blackburn's 1–1 draw with Bristol City after sustaining an injury to his left ankle.
 Blackburn later confirmed that following a scan, Poveda suffered both a fracture and ligament damage in his left ankle which would see the player ruled out for a significant amount of time.

 Loan to Blackpool

 On 27 August 2022, Poveda joined Championship side Blackpool on a season-long loan.
 On 16 March, Poveda scored his first goal for Blackpool in new manager Mick McCarthy's first win as manager.

 Loan to Sheffield Wednesday

 On 1 February 2024, Poveda joined Championship side Sheffield Wednesday on loan for the remainder of the season.
 He made his debut the following weekend in the 4–0 defeat against Huddersfield Town, coming off the bench.

 Sunderland

 On 25 July 2024, following his release from Leeds, Championship side Sunderland signed Poveda on a three-year deal with the option to extend for an additional year.
 He made his debut in a 3–1 away win on 31 August 2024 against Portsmouth, coming off the bench as a substitute.

+Internacional de Bogotá

+Poveda left Sunderland on a free transfer to Internacional de Bogotá, on 2 March 2026.
+In August 2026, he joined fellow Liga DIMAYOR side Atlético Nacional, providing an assist on his debut.